 The Audit Committee has met and held discussions with management and Glacier's independent auditors.
 Management represented to the Audit Committee that Glacier's consolidated financial statements were prepared in accordance with accounting principles generally accepted in the United States of America, and the Audit Committee has reviewed and discussed the audited consolidated financial statements with management and the independent auditors.
 The Audit Committee discussed with the independent auditors the matters required to be discussed by applicable rules of the Public Company Accounting Oversight Board (the "PCAOB").
-The Audit Committee also received the written disclosures and the letter from the independent auditors required by applicable requirements of the PCAOB regarding the independent auditors' communications with the Audit Committee concerning independence and discussed with the independent auditors the independent auditors' independence.
+The Audit Committee also received the written disclosures and the letter from the independent auditors required by applicable requirements of the PCAOB regarding the independent auditors' communications with the Audit Committee concerning independence and discussed with the independent auditors the independent auditors' communications with the Audit Committee concerning independence and discussed with the independent auditors the independent auditors' communications with the Audit Committee concerning independence and discussed with the independent auditors the independent auditors' communications with the Audit Committee concerning independence and discussed with the independent auditors the independent auditors' communications with the Audit Committee concerning independence and discussed with the independent auditors the independent auditors' independent auditors' communications with the Audit independence.

-Based on the Audit Committee's review of the audited consolidated financial statements and the various discussions with management and the independent auditors noted above, the Audit Committee recommended that the Board include the audited consolidated financial statements in Glacier's Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC.
+Based on the Audit Committee's review of the audited consolidated financial statements and the various discussions with management and the independent auditors noted above, the Audit Committee recommended that the Board include the audited consolidated financial statements in Glacier's Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC.